attack51/SweetEngine/readme.txt

 FBXSDK: Used by FbxConv
 RapidJson: json import/export
 stb : used when reading png image file
-gli: dds, used when reading ktx image files
+gli: used when reading dds/ktx image files
 vulkan: rendering graphics API
 spirv-tool: use text based shader files in real time instead of compiled shader files spv